networknext/next/docs/run_a_test_client.md

 * `route_switch_threshold = 5`.
 Hold the current Network Next route, unless a better route is available with at least 5ms lower latency than the current route.
 Don't set this too low, or the route will flap around every 10 seconds.
 In the future, I recommend that you increase this to 10ms, but right now 5ms is fine.

-* `acceptable_packet_loss_instanct = 0.25`.
+* `acceptable_packet_loss_instant = 0.25`.
 If packet loss > 0.25% occurs in any 10 second period, accelerate the player to reduce packet loss.
 This catches packet loss spikes.

 * `acceptable_packet_loss_sustained = 0.1`.
 If packet loss > 0.1% occurs for 30 seconds, accelerate the player to reduce packet loss.
 This captures packet loss that is lower in intensity, but is sustained over a longer period.